MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Distance Smooth: Add the track point only if it is XX meters away from the last track point (here 25m).
 - Elevation Smooth: Min.
 Elevation between Track-Points in Meters.
 Used in Statistics Calc only.
 Best is 4.
 - Overwrite GPX-Track: Well, self explanatory.
+- Button "Save GPX-File" : Save the settings GPX-File upload and / or the file itself!

 Process and save the file with the Button at the bottom.